Dubliner, the world's first tattooed showman, traveling across America to tell the story of how Pacific Islanders decided ink not eat him

 Still, his acceptance into the culture of the island did not prevent his fleeing in a canoe at the first opportunity and in 1835 he arrived in New York.
 There he made a fortune telling his story to audiences up and down the eastern seaboard – newspapers reported that he was truly a hideous sight.

 Sadly he passed away at a young age: only 46.
-His burial was, at his request, more of an entertaining celebration than a funeral and witness Maria Ward Brown wrote afterwards: “Poor O'Connell thought that the transition from a life of privation and suffering was more appropriately celebrated by music and mirth than grief and lamentation."
+His burial was, at his request, more of an entertaining celebration than a funeral and witness Maria Ward Brown wrote afterward: “Poor O'Connell thought that the transition from a life of privation and suffering was more appropriately celebrated by music and mirth than grief and lamentation."

-Still his legacy lives on to this very day; where once tattoos were a rarity in American society now they are a common sight and commentators believe O’Connell’s shows helped normalize them.
+Still, his legacy lives on to this very day; where once tattoos were a rarity in American society now they are a common sight and commentators believe O’Connell’s shows helped normalize them.

 Comments